OOZZY/tloc/README.md

+# tloc

+A C library.

+## Build Requirements

+* CMake
+* C11 development environment for which CMake can generate build files

-# Clone, Build, and Test
+## Clone, Build, and Test

 ```
 $ git clone <url/to/tloc.git> # clone into tloc directory